isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-18-post-Sunflower.md

 <section>
 	<h4>Harvesting:</h4>
 	<img title="A ripe sunflower head full of seeds.
 Photo by Jacqueline Chua." src="/images/Plants/sunflower_deadhead_seeds_jacquelinechua.jpg">
-	<p>This plant can be grown as a microgreen.
+	<p>This plant can be grown as a <a href="/page-index/horticulture-techniques/microgreens/">microgreen</a>.
 Microgreens can be harvested the week after they sprout.</p>
 	<p>Sunflower heads can be harvested for seeds when the flower heads have drooped down, and the seeds have turned dark and hard.
 You can test whether they are ready for harvest by pulling out some seeds before cutting the entire sunflower head.</p>
 	<br>
 </section>